Non-synchronised Events - CASE / University

 Following on from the above, Course Leaders should also be made aware of the following statement to reinforce the use of the documentation checklist and to highlight the matter that poor documentation can cause a delay in the process.

 CASE accreditors undertake this work in addition to their substantive roles.
 To ensure timely and effective accreditation processes documentation should be complete, in a logical order with clear indexing and sent in a timely manner.
-The CASE website has a section ‘Documentation requirements - A checklist for the programme team’ [on this page] to assist programme teams when preparing for the accreditation.
+The CASE website has a section ‘Documentation requirements - A checklist for the programme team’ to assist programme teams when preparing for the accreditation.

 Inaccurate, incomplete, contradictory or disorganised documentation takes an enormous amount of accreditor time.
 CASE will no longer be able to review substandard documentation.
 Programme teams will be asked to follow the guidance and complete the documents to an acceptable standard otherwise, this may delay accreditation.